 Well, cyclic or oscillating models of the universe first came into the spotlight in the early 1900s, when it was considered by various scientists and most notably Albert Einstein in 1930.
 Right now there are 4 different variations of the cyclic model of the Universe and one of which is the Conformal Cyclic Cosmology devised by Roger Penrose.

 The general idea behind the theory is that the big bang was not the beginning of the universe rather than a period of transition.
 In other terms, the theory connects copies of FLRW spacetimes, which is equivalent to Einstein’s equations of general relativity, one on top of the other, where each represents a big bang and an infinite expansion after that.

-Back in 2010, Penrose and his colleague Vahe Gurzadyan claimed to have discovered an excess of concentric circles during the study of cosmic microwave background compared to that of the standard Lamda-CDM model.
-However, these claims are still not proven, and has been disputed among the scientific community.
+Back in 2010, Penrose and his colleague Vahe Gurzadyan claimed to have discovered an excess of concentric circles during the study of cosmic microwave background compared to that of the standard Lambda-CDM model.
+However, these claims are still not proven and have been disputed among the scientific community.

 5. Black Hole Mirage